Ivorforce/Monoteny/README.md

 - `cargo run`: Get the available commands for running.
 - `cargo run transpile -h`: Get info about the transpile subcommand.
 - `cargo run transpile --input test-code/hello_world.monoteny --all`: Transpile hello world to all currently available targets.

+There is also a textmate grammar file for the language at [resources/Monoteny.tmbundle](./resources/Monoteny.tmbundle).